hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/create/helm_component/pool_genesis/README.md

  - component_name: A name of config map.
 It uses *{{ organizationItem.name }}-ptg*
  - pool_genesis_values: A variable, which contains pool genesis.
 It uses a variable *pool_genesis.stdout*
  - values_file: Path for output value file.
 It uses *{{ release_dir }}/{{ component_name }}/{{ component_type }}.yaml*
  - chart: A chart name.
-Default value is *indy-domain-genesis*
+Default value is *indy-pool-genesis*

 #### Template:
  - pool-genesis.tpl